Chemistry and Molecular Pharmacology Design, synthesis and structure of peptides and proteins

 Particular effort is devoted to the study of the dynamic properties of proteins and the design of specific ligands that interact with protein surfaces.
 Our group is also involved in applied science; this is reflected in the projects related to the therapeutic value of these molecules.
-In recent years, we have participated in studies on synthetic vaccines, inhibitors of amyloid protein aggregation, and anti-tumoural peptides from marine organisms.
+In recent years, we have addressed our efforts towards fighting against cancer, schizophrenia, infectious diseases, and Friedreich’s ataxia.

 a) Structure of Peptides and Proteins

-Our goal is to perform conformational analysis and to complete the 3-D structural elucidation of peptides and proteins of biological interest.
-The molecules we address range from small cyclic depsipeptides of less than 10 residues to plant-protease inhibitors of more than 30,000 KDa.
-We use a variety of instrumental and computational tools; however, our research applies mainly high-field NMR.
+The purpose of our research is the conformational analysis and 3-D structural elucidation of peptides and proteins of biological interest with an especial focus on their dynamic behavior at molecular level.
+Our range goes from small cyclic depsipeptides of less than 10 residues to proteolytic enzymes of more than 70,000 molecular weight.
+We use a variety of instrumental and computational tools with a special focus however, on the use of high-field nuclear magnetic resonance.

 b) Molecular Recognition

-Our main focus is the design and synthesis of peptide molecules that recognize specific hot-spots on protein surfaces.
-We plan to use this knowledge to disrupt protein-protein interactions.
+Our main focus is the design and synthesis of peptide molecules that are able to recognize specific hot-spots at protein surfaces.
+We use this knowledge to disrupt protein-protein interactions.
 From a methodological point of view, we use computational tools, mainly genetic algorithms, combinatorial chemistry, high-field NMR and fluorescence spectroscopy.

 c) Peptides as Potential Therapeutic Agents